Reform that works for DC's most underserved children

 Increasingly popular among District parents and children

-District public charter schools now educate 47.5% of public school children in Washington, DC--a higher share than any other city except New Orleans and Detroit.
+District public charter schools now educate nearly half of public school children in Washington, DC--one of the highest shares in the country.
 The first DC public charter schools enrolled 160 students in 1996.
 In 2018, over 43,000 students are enrolled at over 120 campuses.

 DC Public School Enrollment 1996 - Present